chaitanya-nanneboina/Speech-to-text-converter/README.md

    Test the converter's performance in noisy environments.
 Introduce background noise and assess how well the system filters out irrelevant sounds, ensuring accurate transcription in real-world conditions.

 3. *Speaker Variation:*
    Verify the system's ability to recognize speech from different speakers.
-Test with various voices, tones, and speech styles to ensure versatility in han
+Test with various voices, tones, and speech styles to ensure versatility